 Wave 8: Discover how Covid-19 is impacting consumers financially SA.

-The TransUnion SA Consumer Credit Index (CCI) remained at 44 in Q3 2020
+The TransUnion SA Consumer Credit Index (CCI) improved to 64 in Q1 2021.

 Unpack the most important facts, findings and insights held in this quarter’s infographic